12 proven ways to recover faster from exercise

 Some foods have both pro-inflammatory and anti-inflammatory factors.

-Some convenient anti-inflammatory foods are:
+Some handy anti-inflammatory foods include:

 4. Essential Amino Acids